albertony/wslkit/README.md

 called VPNKit.
 The core part of the VPNKit comes from the [github.com/moby/vpnkit](https://github.com/moby/vpnkit) project, and it is adapted to WSL using the method from the [github.com/sakai135/wsl-vpnkit](https://github.com/sakai135/wsl-vpnkit) project.
-The way it works is to intercept the ethernet traffic of the WSL2 virtual machine, and redirect it through a dedicated process pipe connection between the host and the virtual machine.
+The way it works is to intercept the ethernet traffic of the WSL2 virtual machine, and redirect it through a dedicated process pipe connection between the virtual machine and the host.
 More details [below](#vpnkit).

 In addition to the main features mentioned above, this repository also contains some convenience shell scripts that can be executed from within a newly created WSL distributions